realzhili/Ray-Tracing-0/demo1/README.md

-# Ray-Tracing-0
+# DEMO 1
-This is  a minimal implementation of ray tracing.
+This is  a minimal implementation of ray tracing with one sphere.

 The output is like this:
 ![output](test.png)